zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 is the *instantaneous* [Poynting vector](https://en.wikipedia.org/wiki/Poynting_vector) that characterizes the direction, the density, and the rate of energy flow.

-It should be noted that, historically, the primary purpose of the inverse vacuum permeability factor
+It should be noted that, historically, the purpose of the inverse vacuum permeability factor

 $$ \tag{2.??}
 	\mu\_0^{-1}